Rookout/docs/docs/java-container-tutorial.md

 ### 3. Configure Sources

-Rookout offers the smoothest debugging experience by displaying up-to-date source code for each server.
+Rookout offers the smoothest debugging experience by fetching up-to-date source code for each server.

-Set this up for a containerized application is by adding a handful of files from your `.git` folder to the container image.
+Set this up for a containerized application is done by adding a handful of files from your `.git` folder to the container image.

 Start by editing (or adding, if needed) your `.Dockerignore` file and slightly modify the traditional `.git` exclude:
 ```ignore